 Liaison Officers conducted a series of port calls visiting vessels and sharing information with vessel operators, skippers and crew.
 They also provided information relevant to protected species, bycatch mitigation, and mitigation materials.
-Liaison Officers gave advice from shore in response to some bycatch events, when notified that vessels had reached specified bycatch triggers at sea.
+Liaison Officers gave advice from shore in response to some bycatch events, when notified of specific bycatch triggers.
 Triggers were developed as a risk management tool, to prompt vessel operators to evaluate their mitigation strategies and seek Liaison Officers' input to work on reducing future capture risks.
 In 2018/19, 16 trigger events were reported from surface longline, 8 from bottom longline, and 2 from trawl vessels.
-In 2019/20, 39 trigger events from 16 different vessels were reported.
-These largely comprised SLL and BLL methods and were mostly in relation to black petrels and flesh-footed shearwater interactions.
+In 2019/20, 41 trigger events from 17 different vessels were reported.
+These largely comprised SLL and BLL methods and were mostly in relation to black petrel and flesh-footed shearwater interactions.
 Liaison Officers responded to triggers by working with operators to identify and address bycatch risks to reduce the likelihood of future captures when possible.
-The majority of suggested changes have been in relation to the quality and functionality of the tori line; however, they have also included adding additional weighting to the line, shifting to night-setting, and changing fishing locations.
+The majority of suggested changes have been in relation to the quality and functionality of the tori line.
+However, suggestions have also included adding additional weighting to the line, shifting to night-setting, and changing fishing locations.

-A coordinator supported Liaison Officer activities, communicated with Programme participants and stakeholders and provided whole-of-programme reporting throughout the project term.
+The Liaison Coordinator supported Liaison Officer activities, communicated with programme participants and stakeholders, and provided programme reporting throughout the project term.

-The efficacy of the liaison programme depends on fishers and Liaison Officers connecting, and the implementation of bycatch mitigation practices being monitored at sea.
+The efficacy of the Liaison Programme depends on fishers and Liaison Officers connecting, and the implementation of bycatch mitigation practices being monitored at sea.
 Both of these components are essential for the programme to deliver the best return on investment, that is, reducing the risk of protected species bycatch at sea.

-This year, we have updated Protected Species Risk Management Plan (PSRMP) templates to align with the Mitigation Standards released with the NPOA- Seabirds (2020).
-It is recommended that Checklists are filled out alongside new and updated PSRMPs so that we can identify where and why there may be gaps in adopting 'best-practice' measures described in the Mitigation Standards.
+This year, we have updated Protected Species Risk Management Plan (PSRMP) templates to align with the Mitigation Standards released alongside the NPOA- Seabirds (2020).
+It is recommended that annual assessments of PSRMPs are conducted to identify where and why there may be gaps in adopting the 'best-practice' measures described in the Mitigation Standards.